alonzi/feynman/README.md

 # feynman
-A repo of feynman diagrams
+A repo of feynman diagrams and the means of production.

 ## usage
 * set permissions on make_diagram.sh